maddoxnelson/my-preact-dates-project/README.md

 app, but I'm repeatedly getting some errors on build (although it works fine in production).
 The errors aren't showstoppers, but I can't figure out how to make them go away.

-I generated the app using (Preact Cli)[https://github.com/developit/preact-cli], if that helps.
+I generated the app using [Preact Cli](https://github.com/developit/preact-cli), if that helps.

 I'm creating this little repo to hopefully get some help from the cool folks at airbnb react-dates.